-However, to encourage public transport (particularly for staff) the following measures will be considered:
+However, to further encourage public transport (particularly for staff) the following measures will be considered:

-- A comprehensive map of the available public transport network, timetables and private bus services could be prepared showing the nearby bus stops and train station with appropriate walking routes. - The School Student Transport Scheme (SSTS) provides eligible school students with free or subsidised travel from home to school.
+- A comprehensive map of the available public transport network, timetables and private bus services could be prepared showing the nearby bus stops and train station with appropriate walking routes (as shown in the TAG). - The School Student Transport Scheme (SSTS) provides eligible school students with free or subsidised travel from home to school.
 The scheme includes free travel to and from home and school on approved public transport services during school term with a School Travel Pass.